Melanie-Clark/dog_tricks_tracker/README.md

 Pawtastic is a Ruby on Rails web application designed to help dog owners keep track of their dogs tricks performance and find new tricks.

+_Please note: This project is in it's infancy and still in development stages_

+<img src="app/assets/images/readme_images/home_page.png" alt="Home page image"/>

 This guide will help you set up the project, run the server, and deploy your application.

-<img src="app/assets/images/readme_images/home_page.png" alt="Home page image"/>

 ## Requirements